mcarbaugh/Minotaur/README.md

 # Minotaur
 A reusable API for capturing usage statistics in .NET applications.
+The current version will output data to the console, a .CSV file, or both.

 ## Example: